GraphCLIP: Enhancing Transferability in Graph Foundation Models for Text-Attributed Graphs: Method

 \section{Method}

 In this section, we present our approach to addressing the aforementioned challenges.
-First, we introduce the technique for generating and curating source data in Section~\ref{sec:data}.
-Based on this pretraining corpus, we then design a novel contrastive language-graph pretraining method to develop a graph foundation model in Section~\ref{sec:train}.
-Lastly, we outline the implementation of zero-shot learning on target data and propose a novel graph prompt tuning method for few-shot settings to fully leverage our model’s potential in Section~\ref{sec:few}.
+First, we introduce the technique for generating and curating source data in Sec.~\ref{sec:data}.
+Based on this pretraining corpus, we then design a novel contrastive language-graph pretraining method to develop a graph foundation model in Sec.~\ref{sec:train}.
+Lastly, we outline the implementation of zero-shot learning on target data and propose a novel graph prompt tuning method for few-shot settings to fully leverage our model’s potential in Sec.~\ref{sec:few}.
 A detailed complexity analysis of \our is provided in Appendix~\ref{app:complexity}.